The objectives of this plan are:

 The continual attempts by government to legislate over every aspect of citizens’ lives makes crystal clear how little trust it has in them,

-– “we the people” have reciprocated by abandoning all trust in our government.
+– “we the people” have reciprocated by abandoning almost all trust in our government.

 Something has to change…

 We need to return freedoms to people, provide them with options, and return to allowing them use their own judgement,

 – to make their own choices, and take personal responsibility for them.

 ii) Two things are now available which were not when the pandemic began:

 . cheap, easily accessible tests, with almost instant results